 And make sure when the recipient does click through they see the CTA reflected on the landing page so they’re in no doubt this is where they want to be.

 The results of your current email marketing campaigns should inform future campaigns.
-If you have a very low click through rate, change your CTAs.
-If you have a low open rate (20 percent is considered good), change your subject lines, or try changing the time or day the email is sent.
+If you have a very low click-through rate, change your CTAs.
+If you have a low open rate (20 percent is considered good), change your subject lines, or try changing the time of day the email is sent.
 Make sure you log and date all your changes so you can keep a record of what worked best, and get good metrics make sure you’re using professional mail software – it’s inexpensive and works well – have a look at MailChimp and Constant Contact for starters.

 We are from THEJIGSAWSEO.
 If you want any service related to Digital Marketing then do contact us.